• Skip to primary navigation

 It's an optional step if you can't take the bitter taste.
 Soaking liver helps tone down the metallic taste due to the high iron content.

-If you're a fan of the classic spaghetti with meatballs this can easily replace the regular meatballs.
+If you're a fan of the classic spaghetti with meatballs, this can easily replace the regular meatballs.
 Just make your marinara sauce and boil your noodles.

 This recipe also pairs well with zucchini noodles.